cypress-io/cypress/docs/source/guides/core-concepts/introduction-to-cypress.md

 You purposefully **cannot** do anything useful with the return value from a command.
 Commands are enqueued and managed entirely behind the scenes.

-We've designed our API's this way because the DOM is a highly mutable object which constantly goes stale.
-For Cypress to prevent flake, and know when to proceed, it must manage commands in a highly controlled deterministic way.
+We've designed our API this way because the DOM is a highly mutable object that constantly goes stale.
+For Cypress to prevent flake, and know when to proceed, we manage commands in a highly controlled deterministic way.
 {% endnote %}

 ## Commands Run Serially

 After a test function is finished running, Cypress goes to work executing the commands that were enqueued using the `cy.*` command chains.
 The test above would cause an execution in this order:

-1. Visit a URL
+1. Visit a URL.
-2. Find an element by its selector
+2. Find an element by its selector.
-3. Perform a click action on that element
+3. Perform a click action on that element.
-4. Grab the URL
+4. Grab the URL.
-5. Assert the URL to include a specific *string*
+5. Assert the URL to include a specific *string*.

 These actions will always happen serially (one after the other), never in parallel (at the same time).
 Why?

-To illustrate this, let's revisit that list of actions and expose some of the hidden magic Cypress does for us at each step:
+To illustrate this, let's revisit that list of actions and expose some of the hidden ✨magic✨ Cypress does for us at each step:

-1. Visit a URL
-  - **and wait for the `onload` event to fire after all external resources have loaded**
+1. Visit a URL ✨**and wait for the `onload` event to fire after all external resources have loaded**✨
-2. Find an element by its selector
-  - **and retry repeatedly until it is found in the DOM**
+2. Find an element by its selector ✨**and retry repeatedly until it is found in the DOM**✨
-3. Perform a click action on that element
-  - **after we first ensure that element is 'actionable' by not being covered, hidden, or disabled**
+3. Perform a click action on that element ✨**after we first ensure that element is {% url "'actionable'" interacting-with-elements %} by not being covered, hidden, or disabled**✨
-4. Grab the URL
-  - **then pass this URL to the subsequent assertion**
+4. Grab the URL ✨**then pass this URL to the subsequent assertion**✨
-5. Assert the URL to include a specific *string*
-  - **and retry repeatedly until the assertion passes**
+5. Assert the URL to include a specific *string* ✨**and retry repeatedly until the assertion passes**✨

 As you can see, Cypress does a lot of extra work to ensure the state of the application matches what our commands expect about it.
 Each command may resolve quickly (so fast you won't see them in a pending state) but others may take seconds, or even dozens of seconds to resolve.

-While most commands time out after a few seconds, other specialized commands that expect particular things to take much longer like {% url `cy.visit` visit %} will naturally wait considerably longer before timing out.
+While most commands time out after a few seconds, other specialized commands that expect particular things to take much longer like {% url `cy.visit()` visit %} will naturally wait longer before timing out.

 These commands have their own particular timeout values which are documented in our {% url 'configuration' configuration %}.